 “If they seem weak or off-balance, cool them with a hose or wet towels and get them to a veterinarian as quickly as possible,” Rozanski says.

 And not all dogs have mastered the doggie paddle.
 Some may not like water, and certain breeds like pugs and terriers, may have trouble swimming.
-So before you bring Fido to the beach or pool, buy a flotation device (yes, dogs can wear floaties too!) to keep your pup safe.
+So before you bring Fido to the beach or pool, buy a flotation device to keep your pup safe (yes, dogs can wear life jackets — just make sure you’re using one made for dogs).
 If you are planning a boating adventure with your dog this summer, make sure he doesn’t jump overboard, which can be dangerous for animals.
 And never try to force your pet into the water.

-If you luck out and your pet enjoys splashing around, always rinse off after a swim.
+If your pet enjoys splashing around, always rinse off after a swim.
 The chlorine, salt and bacteria in pools and lakes can be harmful.
 Animals should also have a shady area nearby where they can cool off and access to fresh water, as drinking salt water and pool water can cause health problems.

 “It’s too great a risk to your dog’s health and should not be done,” Rozanski says.